jimmy-lan/let-it-fly/client/src/routes/README.md

 To configure routes, go to one of the existing files and add your route, or start a new configuration file by exporting an array of `RouteEntry`.
-If you are starting a new route configuration file, make sure to add your array to the `routes` array in `index.ts` so that your route is properly exported to the processor.
+If you are starting a new route configuration file, make sure to add your array to the `routes` array in `models.ts` so that your route is properly exported to the processor.

 ### Route Entry

 The following is a detailed explanation for each attribute that you can specify.
-You can also find this object in `index.ts`.
+You can also find this object in `models.ts`.

 ```typescript
 /**